bwbeach/smugmug-to-b2/README.md

 ## To-Do List

-* Fix help message when no args are given.
 * Stop using `rauth`.
 It was buggy for API access.
 Might as well stop using it for the authorize step.